-Mollie’s Nipple or Molly’s Nipple is the name given to no less than seven different peaks, one butte, and a water well, and some other geological features in the wilderness areas of southern Utah.
-In the image below, Mollie’s Nipple stands tall in the middle of the image.
-In the background distance lay the jumbled rock formations of Lower Death Valley and the Kodachrome Basin State Reserve.
+Mollie’s Nipple or Molly’s Nipple is the name given to no less than seven different peaks, one butte, water well, and some other geological features in the wilderness areas of southern Utah.
+In the image above, Mollie’s Nipple stands tall in the middle of the image.
+In the background, distance lay the jumbled rock formations of Lower Death Valley and the Kodachrome Basin State Reserve.

 In the image below, Mollies Nipple rises alone above Starlight Canyon, towering over the Vermilion Cliffs and Pilot Ridge just a few miles to the south of the White Cliffs on the Grand Staircase.